 To collect tips and ideas from the team, I created a slide with an open-ended question using Mentimeter and shared it with them!
-Here's some of the tips they shared:
+Here are some of the tips they shared:

 In our experience, it’s really important to make sure that your presentation starts of on the right note and gets your audience into the right mindset.
 We suggest that starting with an interactive icebreaker can really help to do this.
 Ask an easy question to get everyone engaged in your presentation from the start.
 You can use an icebreaker to generate some laughs, find out more about your audience or set the tone for your presentation.